Wayne Tippit: Career

 Shortly after arriving in New York City in the late 1950s, Tippit appeared in small parts on Broadway in Only in America and Tall Story.
-Additional Broadway credits included Gantry in 1970, Harold Pinter's Old Times, and The Nerd, directed by Charles Nelson Reilly, in 1987–88.
+Additional Broadway credits included Gantry in 1970, as well as The Nerd (directed by Charles Nelson Reilly), in 1987–88.

 In 1959, Tippit was cast in the CBS soap opera, The Secret Storm, where he portrayed the character, Jerry Ames.
 He remained on the soap opera for six years, while simultaneously working as an advertising spokesman for several consumer products.

 During that time he was also affiliated with the now defunct North Jersey Playhouse where Robert Ludlum was producer.
 He continued to perform in stage roles in New York City during the 1960s, 1970s and 1980s.
 He found acclaim in the late 1960s in a pair of off-Broadway shows, MacBird and The Boys in the Band.
-In MacBird, Tippit took over the title role – a character seen as a caricature of President Lyndon Johnson – from Stacy Keach.
+In MacBird, Tippit took over the title role – a character seen as a caricature of President Lyndon B. Johnson – from Stacy Keach.
 In The Boys in the Band, he played Hank, a married-with-children schoolteacher who shows up at a birthday party with his male lover.
 He took over the lead in Werner Liepolt's "The Young Master Dante" at The American Place Theater in 1968–69.
-In the early 1970s Tippit played FBI agent Dan Shore in three episodes of The Rockford Files.
-In 1978, Tippit was cast as Ted Adamson on the CBS daytime soap opera, Search for Tomorrow.
+In the early 1970s, Tippit played FBI agent Dan Shore in three episodes of The Rockford Files.
+In 1978, he was cast as Ted Adamson on the CBS daytime soap opera, Search for Tomorrow.
 He remained in the cast of Search for Tomorrow for five years.
 In the mid-1980s he appeared in Lanford Wilson's autobiographical play Lemon Sky, opposite Jeff Daniels and Jill Eikenberry.

 After roles in films such as Tell Me That You Love Me, Junie Moon (1970), Pipe Dreams (1976) and Rollercoaster (1977), Tippit appeared in the 1981 film Taps as U.S. Army Master Sergeant Kevin Moreland, the father of actor Timothy Hutton's character -- Cadet Major Brian Moreland.
 Tippit and his family were longtime residents of Ridgewood, New Jersey, but moved to Los Angeles in 1990 to pursue television roles after Tippit was diagnosed with chronic obstructive pulmonary disease.
 He appeared on a number of television series, mostly in guest appearances as characters on Diagnosis: Murder, L.A.
 Law, Seinfeld, Murphy Brown, Quantum Leap, The X-Files, Matlock and Tales from the Darkside.

 During the 1990s, Tippit appeared on Melrose Place, playing Palmer Woodward, father of Heather Locklear's character, Amanda Woodward.
 He also appeared in The Dream Team (1989) and Madhouse (1990), and portrayed the FBI agent, Frank, in 1991's JFK.